Clinical guidelines

 Individualised treatment strategy

-Reducing the risk of epilepsy related death including SUDEP
+Reducing the risk of epilepsy-related death including SUDEP

 Monitoring and review

-See the NICE recommendations for the use of ONTOZRY®4
+Nice recommendations for the use of ONTOZRY®(cenobamate)3

-See the SMC recommendations for the use of ONTOZRY®5
+SMC recommendations for the use of ONTOZRY®4

 Footnotes

 © NICE 2021 Cenobamate for treating focal onset seizures in epilepsy.
 Technology appraisal guidance TA753.
 Available from https://www.nice.org.uk/guidance/ta753.
 All rights reserved.
 Subject to Notice of rights.
 NICE guidance is prepared for the National Health Service in England.
 All NICE guidance is subject to regular review and may be updated or withdrawn.
-NICE accepts no responsibility for the use of its content in this product/publication.
+NICE accepts no responsibility for the use of its content in this product/publication.3

 © SMC 2022 Advice available from https://www.scottishmedicines.org.uk/medicines-advice/cenobamate-ontozry-full-smc2408.
 All rights reserved.
 Subject to Notice of rights.
 SMC advice is prepared for the National Health Service in Scotland.
 SMC accepts no responsibility for the use of its content in this product/publication.